 - 1. Ensure that the site written plugin is located on a file system that is readable by compute nodes, owned by root, and not writeable by non-root users. - 2.
 Add a new plugin definition section to the RUR configuration file: - a.
-If adding a data plugin, the definition section must include: the plugin name, b.
-If adding an output plugin, the definition section must include: the plugin name, an output definition - the complete path to the output plugin script or binary, and an optional argument.
+If adding a data plugin, the definition section must include: the plugin name, a stage definition the complete path to the plugin's data staging script, and a post definition the complete path to the plugin's post processing script.